What Is Apache OFBiz? Open Source ERP Framework Guide

 Manufacturing

-For apparel and production-heavy businesses, NOI also provides manufacturing ERP for fashion to support production, inventory, costing, and operational workflows.
+For apparel and production-heavy businesses, NOI also provides manufacturing ERP for fashion to support inventory, costing, production tracking, and operational control.

 Supply Chain Management

-The framework can support procurement, supplier management, inventory planning, and fulfillment operations.
+Support procurement, supplier management, inventory planning, stock movement, and fulfillment coordination.

 Key Advantages of Using Apache OFBiz ERP